-Provide a plan for oversight that includes the following:
+Provide a plan for oversight that:

-- Describe key oversight staff who will be responsible for overseeing project staff and, if applicable, partners, consultants, or subrecipients. - Describe key oversight staff who will be responsible for complying with applicable tribal policies and procedures, as well as state and federal laws and regulations.
+- Describes key oversight staff who will be responsible for overseeing project staff and, if applicable, partners, consultants, or subrecipients. - Describes key oversight staff who will be responsible for complying with applicable tribal policies and procedures, as well as state and federal laws and regulations.
 These responsibilities will include drawing down funds and ensuring internal controls are in place when authorizing expenditures.
-There should be a clear separation of duties between the financial staff and the program staff. - Identify systems for record-keeping, financial management, and reporting to oversight bodies. - · Explain procedures to avoid conflicts of interest. - You will provide some supporting information in the attachments section.
+There should be a clear separation of duties between the financial staff and the program staff.

+- Identifies systems for record-keeping, financial management, and reporting to oversight bodies. - · Explains procedures to avoid conflicts of interest. - You will provide some supporting information in the attachments section.